Days since the last completed bank reconciliation. The UK Bacs cycle assumes weekly recon; gaps over 7 days compound and inflate close-cycle workload.

 - A long gap directly inflates the period-close workload.
 Every day unreconciled is more unmatched transactions to clear, and clearing them at month-end under time pressure is how errors get rushed through.
 Read this card next to Period Close On-Time Rate (12mo): stale reconciliations are one of the most common reasons a close runs late, because the cash position cannot be signed off until the bank ties out.
 Reconciling weekly is not bureaucracy, it is what keeps the close fast.

 - The cross-signal to watch is a stale recon alongside a confident-looking cash number.
 A business can show a healthy AR Balance and a comfortable cash figure while the bank has not been reconciled in 73 days, which means that comfortable cash figure is unverified.
 Any AP-stretch or investment decision made on an unreconciled cash position is made partly blind.
-This is why the card is a Hero: it gates the trustworthiness of every cash-based decision.
+This is why the card is a Key Metric: it gates the trustworthiness of every cash-based decision.
 Reconcile first, then decide.

 Sibling cards merchants should reference together